 Thanks to medical advances, you no longer need to wear thick glasses following your cataract surgery.
 Today, the eye care specialists at Ophthalmology Physicians & Surgeons, PC use intraocular lenses (IOLs) to replace your clouded lens and correct your vision.
-If you live in the greater Philadelphia area, including Trappe, Blue Bell, North Wales, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to learn more about intraocular lenses.
+If you live in the greater Philadelphia area, including Trappe, North Wales, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to learn more about intraocular lenses.

 Cataracts refer to an eye condition that occurs when clumps of protein gather in your natural crystalline lens, causing it to become clouded and leading to distorted vision.
 While you can improve vision with corrective eyewear, cataracts get worse over time and require surgical removal for better eyesight.